BohmChad-FS/WDV3322-api/README.md

 2. Not saving to database. // Fixed issure, was missing () after ObjectId.
 3. Coded findUser and saveUser.
 Problem with findUser not working.
 4. Coded Jest tests for the API.

+### Sixth Commit
+1. Added in JWT.
+2. Added in authorization checks. // Wasn't working, but is now fixed and working correctly.